The famous—and infamous—Nixon White House tapes that reveal President Richard Nixon uncensored, unfiltered, and in his own words

-President Nixon’s voice-activated taping system captured every word spoken in the Oval Office, Cabinet Room, and other key locations in the White House, and at Camp David — 3,700 hours of recordings between 1971 and 1973.
+President Nixon’s voice-activated taping system captured every word spoken in the Oval Office, the Cabinet Room, and other key locations in the White House and at Camp David — in all, 3,700 hours of recordings between 1971 and 1973.
 Yet less than 5 percent of those conversations have ever been transcribed and published.
-Now, thanks to professor Luke Nichter’s massive effort to digitize and transcribe the tapes, the world can finally read an unprecedented account of one of the most important and controversial presidencies in U.S. history.
+Now the world can finally read an unprecedented account of one of the most important and controversial presidencies in U.S. history.

-The Nixon Tapes, with annotations and commentary by Nichter and Professor Douglas Brinkley, offers a selection of fascinating scenes from the year Nixon opened relations with China, negotiated the SALT I arms agreement with the Soviet Union, and won a landslide reelection victory.
-All the while, the growing shadow of Watergate and Nixon’s political downfall crept ever closer.
+The Nixon Tapes, with annotations and commentary by Professors Luke Nichter and Douglas Brinkley, offers a selection of fascinating scenes from the years Nixon opened relations with China, negotiated the SALT I arms agreement with the Soviet Union, and won a landslide reelection victory, while the growing shadow of Watergate and Nixon’s political downfall crept ever closer.
 The Nixon Tapes provides a unique glimpse into a flawed president’s hubris, paranoia, and political genius.

 "The editors artfully cull from the more than 3,500 hours of tapes a fairly coherent documentary record…the exchanges published here give a more vivid sense than most accounts of the climate of urgency, risk and anticipation that enveloped Nixon’s and Kissinger’s effort.
 To witness these two titans of ambition, vainglory and suspicion…is to receive gritty instruction in statecraft and psychology alike." -- New York Times Book Review